 SCHOOL SOCIAL SCIENCES

 ACADEMIC UNIT PSYCHOLOGY

 LEVEL OF STUDIES UNDERGRADUATE

 COURSE CODE ΨΥΥ017 SEMESTER 4 th 4 th

 COURSE TITLE COGNITIVE PSYCHOLOGY II

-INDEPENDENT TEACHING ACTIVIT TIES
+INDEPENDENT TEACHING ACTIVIT TES

-if credits are awarded for separate components WEEKLY TEACHING CREDITS
+if credits are awarded for separate components of the course, e.g. WEEKLY TEACHING CREDITS

-lectures, laboratory exercises, etc. If the credits are o HOURS CKEDIIS
+lectures, laboratory exercises, etc. If the credits are a awarded for the whole HOURS CKEDIIS

-of the course, give the weekly teaching hours ar and the total credits
+of the course, give the weekly teaching hours a and the total credits

-Lectures and oral pre esentation assignments 3 5
+Lectures and oral pr Lectures and oral presentation assignments 5

 Add rows if necessary.
-The organisation of teaching a and the teaching
+The organisation of teaching and the teaching

 methods used are described in detail at (d).

 COURSE TYPE Special background

 general background,

 special background, specialised general

 knowledge, skills development

-PREREQUISITE COURSES:
+PREREQUISITE COURSES: ES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek (English is used for instruction and examination for

 Erasmus students)

 IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes

 COURSE WEBSITE (URL) https://ecourse.uoi.gr/course/index.php?categoryid=107